How you apply and get approved for a business loan has radically changed, here's why.

 - Change providers within moments (instead of costly migrations)

 - Provide access to third parties for reporting

 - Save endless hours, double handing and admin

 Having systems online can allow you to test/implement new services such as inventory with little to no investment that integrates across your entire supply chain.

-You should do your research when deciding on cloud accounting as you’ll need to decide which add-ons you will use and whether they work with your cloud accounting provider first.
-Luckily you can trial them before committing to one however, they do suit the majority of operators big and small.
+You should do your research when deciding on which cloud accounting provide to go with.
+You’ll need to decide which add-ons you will use and whether they work with your cloud accounting provider first.
+Try this: Top 5 Things To Consider When Choosing Accounting Software

 Will the Banks be able to adapt?

-Banks offer all encompassing services for businesses such as traditional established loan products and a vast amount of transactional services with huge infrastructures that have been developed over enormous periods of time.
-Online lenders cannot compete with these value added services, however they do provide quicker, least resistant paths to working capital.
+Banks offer all encompassing services for businesses such as traditional established loan products and a vast amount of transactional services.
+Huge infrastructures have been developed over enormous periods of time that benefit SMEs greatly.

 Can online lenders compete with Banks?

 There is no doubt that online lenders are here to stay in Australia, but are they providing serious alternatives to banking products?